 Indication of support

 If UDP is blocked, clients depend on the pre-configured details on the device to find support for CoAP over TCP.
-If UDP is not-blocked, a Device which supports CoAP serialization over TCP shall populate the Messaging Protocol (“mpro”) property in “/oic/res” with the value “coap+tcp” or “coaps+tcp” to indicate that the device supports messaging protocol as specified by section 11.3.4.
+If UDP is not-blocked, a Device which supports CoAP serialization over TCP should populate the Messaging Protocol (“mpro”) property in “/oic/res” with the value “coap+tcp” or “coaps+tcp” to indicate that the device supports messaging protocol as specified by section 11.3.4.

 Message type and header